dr-jam/GameplayProgramming/README.md

 Office Hours: TBD

 ### Course
-Lecture Meeting Time: Tuesdays and ThursdayS at 1:40-3:00 PM in YOUNG 184
+Lecture Meeting Time: Tuesdays and Thursday at 1:40-3:00 PM in YOUNG 184
 Discussion: Tuesdays at 8:00-8:50 PM ~~in YOUNG184~~
 Holiday:
 Final Examination Period: Thursday, March 21st at 3:30 PM